How To Extract First Name In Google Sheets

 The LEFT function is a simple and effective way to extract the first name from a full name.
 The syntax for the LEFT function is LEFT(text, [number of characters]).

-Here’s an example: (See Also: How To Calculate Percent In Google Sheets)
+Here’s an example: (See Also: How To Do A Find In Google Sheets)

 Full Name Formula Result